 As the old saying goes, “Cleanliness is next to…reduced food poisoning”.
 Well, that’s what they say in the hospitality industry anyway.
 These two courses cover that aspect.

-The lessons in EdApp’s Cleaning and Sanitizing in Hospitality course discuss many areas that can contribute to food issues: restrooms, dining areas, and public areas.
-The course also points out the important difference between cleaning and sanitizing, and how to choose which is the better option.
+The lessons in EdApp’s Cleaning and Sanitizing in Hospitality course go beyond reminding you to wash hands.
+It discusses many areas that can contribute to food issues: restrooms, dining areas, and public areas.
+The course also points out the important difference between cleaning and sanitation, and how to choose which is the better option.

-This course focuses on the kitchen.
-After a basic introduction to food contamination, Lesson 2 covers best practices for reducing and/or eliminating contaminants in the kitchen.
+This course focuses on the kitchen, along with the proper disposal of leftovers.
+After a basic introduction to food contamination, Lesson 2 covers best practices for reducing and/or eliminating harmful microbes in the kitchen, like e Coli, salmonella, escherichia, clostridium, listeria, and staphylococcus.
 Lesson 3 is a set of quiz questions designed to check knowledge so far.
 The last very important lesson deals with customer food issues: allergens that can be present in perfectly prepared food yet cause life-threatening situations.

 Both of these “general content, no branding” courses can be used out-of-the-box.
 Yet, as mentioned before, branding can be done in minutes.